 If you accept an offer of employment, you must immediately notify those employers with whom you have outstanding applications that you have accepted another offer and you must cease your job search.

 Once you have accepted an offer, absent extraordinary circumstances, you must not rescind that acceptance.
 To do so will have a negative effect on your own professional reputation and on the Law School, and future generations of law students.
-If you believe an extraordinary circumstances necessitates rescinding your job offer, you should immediately discuss your situation with an OCPD counselor.
+If you believe an extraordinary circumstance necessitates rescinding your job offer, you should immediately discuss your situation with an OCPD counselor.